sahwar/Bulogos/sahwar-killer-apps-list.md

 **[DokuWiki](https://www.splitbrain.org/projects/dokuwiki "projects:dokuwiki")** – currently the most active and biggest one.
 It's a PHP based Wiki engine which needs no database.
 It also powers this website.

-**[Crocofile](https://www.splitbrain.org/projects/crocofile "projects:crocofile")** – a file upload manager to share files by sharing an account
+**[Crocofile](https://www.splitbrain.org/projects/crocofile "projects:crocofile")** – a file upload manager to share files by sharing an account --- see also: FilePizza, F*EX, WebRTC-based file-sharers, ssh, OwnCloud, SyncThing, rsync, FreeFileSync - fosshub.com, SFTP, etc. ...

 **[Giraffe](https://www.splitbrain.org/projects/giraffe "projects:giraffe")** – a personal conference schedule tool for Android